-There are lots of content strategy templates at our disposal and often they should be adapted to suit individual needs.
-In this article we will outline what a RACI chart is, give an example of a completed RACI Chart and also provide a free template for you to get to grips with the roles and responsibilities of your own team.
+There are lots of content strategy templates at our disposal that we can adapt to suit individual needs.
+In this article we will outline what a RACI chart is, give an example of a completed RACI Chart and also provide a free template for you to get to grips with the roles and responsibilities for organising your own content team.

 Access this template and make a copy to start organising your team.

 A RACI allows the content leader to understand what is being asked of each person in the team.
 This is necessary to avoid overloading any one person, causing bottlenecks and involving people unnecessarily.
-Even if someone wants to be involved, if they don’t have a clear role and responsibility then they shouldn’t be included.
+People may want to have involvement when they don’t have a clear role and responsibility.
+Don't include them just to keep the peace.
 Yes, there will be difficult conversations to navigate but the RACI is a good reference to come back to if issues arise and it helps to set expectations too.

 Here’s a step by step guide to creating a RACI chart for your next project.

 Start by identifying all roles across the project.
 Examples are content strategist, content designer, writer, subject matter expert, designer, project manager, etc. Some prefer to identify people rather than roles and list their names instead.
 It depends what makes most sense for your situation.
 Roles can be confusing when more than one person is fulfilling that role so it really will depend on your team.Using our template as an example, here are some roles involved in an overhaul of an organisation’s online help centre content:

 In this example there are roles across different teams: